Vlasoff Cay, Great Barrier Reef, Queensland © Tourism and Events Queensland

 Have a private island picnic

 Vlasoff Cay is a small streak of sand in an ocean of blue.
 This tiny sand island appears only at low tide and is the perfect setting for a castaway picnic.
 You can be dropped off at your own stretch of Great Barrier Reef sand by helicopter or chartered boat and left alone with a picnic hamper and a bottle of champagne.
 This is the ultimate in reef romanticism, with not even a tree to spoil your 360-degree view of this natural wonder of the world.
-You can swim, snorkel or just relax on your own private - and temporary - island.
-Helicopters depart from Cairns.
+You can swim, snorkel or just relax on your own private – and temporary – island.

 Sail aboard a private yacht